collectionspace/cspace-ui.js/docs/configuration/FieldConfiguration.md

 ### required
 ```
-required: boolean | (requiredContext) => boolean
+required: boolean | (computeContext) => boolean
 ```
 If true, the field is required.
 It will be rendered with a required indictor, and will trigger an error notification if it is left empty.

-If a function is provided, the function will be called with a requiredContext object as an argument,  and it must return a boolean.
-The requiredContext has the following properties:
+If a function is provided, the function will be called with a computeContext object as an argument,  and it must return a boolean.
+The computeContext has the following properties:

 | Property          | Type           | Description |
 | ----------------- | -------------- | ----------- |